Learning Optimized Risk Scores: Introduction

 \item We present a new machine learning approach to build risk scores.
 Our approach can train models that: (i) are fully optimized for feature selection and small integer coefficients; (ii) handle application-specific constraints without parameter tuning or post-processing; (iii) provide a certificate of optimality.

-\item We develop a new cutting plane algorithm, called the \textit{lattice cutting plane algorithm} (\LCPA{}). \LCPA{} retains the benefits of cutting plane algorithms for convex empirical risk minimization problems, but does not stall on problems with non-convex regularizers or constraints.
-It can be easily implemented using a MIP solver (e.g., CPLEX, Gurobi, or CBC), and used to train customized risk scores (and other kinds of models) in a way that scales linearly with the number of samples in a dataset.
+\item We develop a new cutting plane algorithm, called the \emph{lattice cutting plane algorithm} (\LCPA{}). \LCPA{} retains the benefits of cutting plane algorithms for convex empirical risk minimization problems, but does not stall on problems with non-convex regularizers or constraints.
+It can be easily implemented using a MIP solver (e.g., CPLEX, CBC), and can fit customized risk scores in a way that scales linearly with the number of samples in a dataset.

-\item We design new techniques that allow \LCPA{} to quickly recover a risk score with good performance and a small optimality gap, namely: rounding and polishing heuristics; fast bound tightening and initialization procedures; and strategies to reduce data-related computation.
-Our techniques can be adapted to improve \LCPA{} for other problems, and used to improve the performance of risk scores built via heuristic post-processing.
+\item We design techniques that allow \LCPA{} to quickly recover a risk score with good performance and a small optimality gap.
+These include rounding and polishing heuristics, fast bound-tightening and initialization procedures, and strategies to reduce data-related computation.

 \item We present an extensive set of experiments comparing methods to learn risk scores on publicly available datasets.
 Our results show that our approach can consistently train risk scores with best-in-class performance in minutes.
-We highlight pitfalls of approaches that are often used in practice, and present new heuristic methods that address these issues.
+We highlight pitfalls of approaches that are often used in practice, and present new heuristic methods that address these issues to improve the common approaches.

 \item We present results from a collaboration with the Massachusetts General Hospital where we built a customized risk score for ICU seizure prediction.
 Our results highlight the practical benefits of our approach when training models that obey real-world constraints, and illustrate the performance gains of certifiably optimal risk scores in such settings.